bjornsolheim/bjornsolheim/README.md

 I am interested in things like
 * foundations of mathematics
+* formal logic and type theory
+* computer formalized mathematics (Lean 4 and mathlib + coq)
 * mathematical physics
-* type theory
+* theoretical physics
-* computer formalized mathematics (Lean 4 and mathlib + coq)

 <!---
 bjornsolheim/bjornsolheim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.